Algebraic space

 schemes are given by gluing together affine schemes using the Zariski topology, while algebraic spaces are given by gluing together affine schemes using the finer étale topology.
 Alternatively one can think of schemes as being locally isomorphic to affine schemes in the Zariski topology, while algebraic spaces are locally isomorphic to affine schemes in the étale topology.

 The resulting category of algebraic spaces extends the category of schemes and allows one to carry out several natural constructions that are used in the construction of moduli spaces but are not always possible in the smaller category of schemes, such as taking the quotient of a free action by a finite group (cf. the Keel–Mori theorem).

 Definition

-There are two common ways to define algebraic spaces: they can be defined as either quotients of schemes by etale equivalence relations, or as sheaves on a big etale site that are locally isomorphic to schemes.
+There are two common ways to define algebraic spaces: they can be defined as either quotients of schemes by étale equivalence relations, or as sheaves on a big étale site that are locally isomorphic to schemes.
 These two definitions are essentially equivalent.

 Algebraic spaces as quotients of schemes

-An algebraic space X comprises a scheme U and a closed subscheme R ⊂ U × U satisfying the following two conditions:
+An algebraic space X comprises a scheme U and a closed subscheme R ⊆ U × U satisfying the following two conditions: